How to create an After Effects rendering bot

 - Layers you want to swap out

-- References for the assets to be swaped
+- References for the assets to be swapped

 After it receives the job, Nexrender will take the project you referenced and swap out all of the layers you mentioned in the .json.
-It’s a pretty simple and effective way of automating After Effects.
-Once you get the jobs done (no pun intended), you’ll need a way to render these videos in the cloud.
+It’s a pretty simple and effective way of automating the rendering of After Effects files.
+Once you get the jobs done (pun intended), you’ll need a way to render these videos in the cloud.

-Using Plainly as an After Effects Render Bot
+Using Plainly as an cloud based After Effects Render Bot

 There are three steps to creating automated video creation workflows with Plainly.

 The first step is to create your After Effects template.
 The project itself doesn’t have to be specially modified in any way.
 You can use any After Effects project you create.
-Now, you may be thinking what about text elements or pictures…they are not always the same.
+Now, you may be thinking – what about auto scaling text elements or pictures?
+They are not always the same.

 Well, Plainly supplies After Effects expressions that you can apply to text layers and images inside of AE in order to make sure that text always wraps nicely, and images scale properly.

-After you’re done with After Effects, you’ll zip up your project and upload it to Plainly.
-Which is the start of step two.
-Creating dynamic layers.
+After you’re done with After Effects, you’ll zip it up and upload it to Plainly.
+Which is the start of step two – creating dynamic layers.
 In plain English, this just means selecting which layers will change with every render.
 Types of layers that can be dynamic are: